sj-ucsd/ece143_stock_sentiment_analysis/README.md

 Provides scripts to scrape news (Yahoo finance), tweets (Twitter) and posts from reddit.
 This module also applies sentiment analyzer and produces sentiment score for analysis:

+#### news_scraper

+Provides the following API:

 1. get_yahoo_news - get all articles (backwards) from a specified date for a given stock
 2. get_sentiment_from_news - extract sentiment scores from news articles

+#### twitter_scrapper

+Provides following API:

-3. getTwitter_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information
+1. getTwitter_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information

+#### reddit_scrapper

+Provides following API:

-4. getReddit_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information
+1. getReddit_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information